jliu678/Hugobox_cv/content/post/02.snakemake_quantify-hERV_10xscRNAseq/index.md

 ## How to quantify them from 10x scRNAseq
 The EM algorithm is well-suited for quantifying them as elucidated in [my previous blog](aaaaaaaaa).
 Briefly, EM algorithm is advantageous in dealing with  multimaping, which is commonly seen for hERV and transgene quantification, because:
 - mathematically, EM is well suitable for estimating parameters in Gaussian Mixture Models, which is similar to the model describing multimapping
-- biologically, EM can takes into consideration the mapping bias, though Starsolo dose not use bias correction
+- biologically, EM can takes into consideration the mapping probability and mapping bias, though Starsolo dose not use bias correction

 [Starsolo](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md#all-parameters-that-control-starsolo-output-are-listed-again-below-with-defaults-and-short-descriptions) is particularly handy for this task because it:
 - implements EM algorithm